contao/docs/docs/manual/performance/http-caching.en.md

 * You need to specify the cache duration, i.e `max-age` and optionally `s-maxage` in the `Cache-Control`header (there are additional headers here as well, but they are not relevant for us either)

-In case of the included Contao cache proxy, you can easily check if caching happens.
+In case of the included Contao cache proxy, you can easily check if caching works.
 All responses will have a `Contao-Cache` header that can take on three values:

 - `miss`